ltzmax/maxcogs/README.md

 - You can find me in the [Cog Support server](https://discord.gg/GET4DVk) #support_othercogts or in [Red main server](https://discord.gg/red) in #testing for questions.
 Just ping MAX#1000 (345628097929936898)

 ## License
-This repo is under (c) MIT License.
+This repo is under MIT LICENSE.
+Please see [`LICENSE file`](https://github.com/ltzmax/maxcogs/blob/master/LICENSE).